spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 **default:** `false`

-Leave the template file empty and do not add any sample data.
+This option defines whether the template file should be empty and not have any sample data.
 This will overwrite the [`sampleData`](#sampledata) option.

 ### `sampleData`